barman47/school-management/README.md

 # school-management
-A school management system build with JavaFX
+A school management system built with JavaFX